cjl2183/FilterAgeChange/README.md

 [InitResults]: https://github.com/cjl2183/FilterAgeChange/img/InitResults.png "Initial Results"

+It's very likely that the training examples are skewing the data since youth is in high demand for the entertainment industry.
+Additionally it's practically a job requirement for actors to enhance themselves cosmetically.
+Thus, training a model to detect ages from actors' faces yields suboptimal results for the average person.

 # Neural Network Training
-Due to the less than optimal performance, I opted to train the neural network to reduce bias for ages classes 22, 24, and 28 and thus better predict ages in general.
+Due to the less than optimal performance, I opted to train the neural network to reduce bias for ages classes 22, 24, and 28 and  better predict ages in general.

 ## Processing Pipeline
-- I used Python's [dlib](http://dlib.net/python/) library to identify the facial features.
+- Python's [dlib](http://dlib.net/python/) library was used to identify the facial features with (x,y) coordinates.
 - A rectangular boundary enclosing the face was used to crop the image with a 20% margin remaining around the face.
-- Each image was horizontally tranposed and saved to double the sample size while still adding information.
+- Each image was flipped left-to-right and saved.
+This doubled the sample size while still adding information (since faces are not exactly symmetrical).
 - Using [SciPy miscellaneous methods](http://docs.scipy.org/doc/scipy/reference/misc.html), images were then converted to 4-dimensional numpy arrays, resized, and rearranged from RGB to GRB color-channels

 ## Retraining